 - South Africa has a highly progressive asylum policy for refugees.
 From 2006-2012, it accepted more refugees than any other nation in the world.
 Rather than being stuck in camps, refugees in South Africa live in cities and access the same public utilities that South Africans do.
 Unfortunately, strong anti-immigrant rhetoric and frustrations with South African governance have resulted in many violent attacks against foreigners.

 - South Africa has failed to provide children with disabilities equal opportunities for education.
 Disabled children can be denied access to public schools and forced to attend special schools.
 South Africa has free public education, but parents are forced to pay fees if they have a disabled child in a special school.
 The UN has recommended that South Africa review its policies to make education more inclusive.

-- Nearly 20 percent of adults and nearly one-third of pregnant women in South Africa live with HIV.
-The government has made moves to effectively treat its population through improving access to antiretroviral therapy.
+- Nearly 20% of adults and nearly one-third of pregnant women in South Africa live with HIV.
+The government has made moves to effectively treat its population by improving access to antiretroviral therapy.
 It also launched a She Conquers campaign that confronts the high rates of HIV in young women and aims to reduce teenage pregnancy.

 Human rights in South Africa are pretty well protected.
 However, working towards an equitable society and holding the state accountable will be necessary for preserving these rights.